This article has links to products and services we love, which we may make commission from.

 Camping not your cup of tea?

-There are plenty of ‘passing places’ for you to pull over in to let other drivers past.
+There are plenty of ‘passing places’ for you to pull over in to let other drivers pass.

-There are many benefits of taking a North Coast 500 motorhomes trip such as flexibility with your itinerary (accommodation like hotels book up really quickly) and a bit of luxury!
+There are many benefits of taking a North Coast 500 motorhome trip, such as flexibility with your itinerary, avoiding hotels that book up quickly, and the fact that campers offer a bit more luxury than camping in a tent!

 Conclusion